daniaherzalla/SwarmSimulator/README.md

 In reality, birds can't go arbitrarily fast.
 We can add another rule to limit the velocity of drones with a $v_{lim}$ parameter.
 Typical value could be 20.

-#### Bounding the position

-For simulation purposes, drones will need to remain in a given box (the screen).
-We will simply say that if the position in $x$ or $y$ direction exceeds a certain amount, then add a velocity $v_b$ in the opposite direction to induce a smooth return to the simulation space.
-Typical value of $v_b$ is around 10.
-Alternatively, they can wrap around the screen.

 ## Parameters definition

 All parameters of the simulation will be grouped in a `params.py` file.